erickleclerc/Moto-Manual-1/README.md

 [![](http://i3.ytimg.com/vi/G7rzMntNpz4/hqdefault.jpg)](https://vimeo.com/manage/videos/840202116)

 ## Optimization
-Even though the experience is meant for PCVR, a goal to optimize for standalone would benefit reaching a larger VR audience.
+Even though the experience is meant for PC VR, a goal to optimize for standalone would benefit reaching a larger VR audience.

 According to Meta Quest Optimization Guideline, a Medium Simulation intensity for the Quest 2 recommends 200-300 draw calls.
 The triangle count should be 750k-1.0m.
 Finally, a comfortable fps for standalone games if over 70fps.